ranger-turtle/MakiStat/README.md

 #### Partial

 Partial is a template for the part of the page and cannot be used as standalone page template itself.
-Its name must begin from underscore character to be skipped by MakiSei during website generation and not treated as the output page.
+Its name must begin from underscore character to be skipped by MakiStat during website generation and not treated as the output page.
 The good practice is to place partials in the ```_global``` folder, since they are not intended to be the part of only one page.

 ### Data files

-Data are saved in JSON files and loaded to the pages by the MakiSei.
+Data are saved in JSON files and loaded to the pages by the MakiStat.
 They represent simple and sometimes translateable data which differ across pages and their language versions.
 They must always have ```.json``` extension and have the same name as the template if they are associated with and placed in the same folder e.g. language-independent data loaded to the